fish-shell/fish-shell/doc_src/index.rst

 - ``open``, open files with the default application associated with each filetype
 - ``less``, list the contents of files

-Commands and parameters are separated by the space character `' '`.
-Every command ends with either a newline (i.e. by pressing the return key) or a semicolon '``;``'.
+Commands and parameters are separated by the space character ``' '``.
+Every command ends with either a newline (i.e. by pressing the return key) or a semicolon ``;``.
 More than one command can be written on the same line by separating them with semicolons.

 A switch is a very common special type of argument.
-Switches almost always start with one or more hyphens '``-``' and alter the way a command operates.
-For example, the '``ls``' command usually lists all the files and directories in the current working directory, but by using the '``-l``' switch, the behavior of '``ls``' is changed to not only display the filename, but also the size, permissions, owner and modification time of each file.
+Switches almost always start with one or more hyphens ``-`` and alter the way a command operates.
+For example, the ``ls`` command usually lists all the files and directories in the current working directory, but by using the ``-l`` switch, the behavior of ``ls`` is changed to not only display the filename, but also the size, permissions, owner and modification time of each file.

 Switches differ between commands and are documented in the manual page for each command.
-Some switches are common to most command though, for example '``--help``' will usually display a help text, '``-i``' will often turn on interactive prompting before taking action, while '``-f``' will turn it off.
+Some switches are common to most command though, for example ``--help`` will usually display a help text, ``-i`` will often turn on interactive prompting before taking action, while ``-f`` will turn it off.

 .. _syntax-words: